Andrew Green (librarian)

-Andrew M. Green MCLIP, FLSW is a published author.
-From 1998 to 2013, he was the Librarian of the National Library of Wales in Aberystwyth, a position which was inaugurated on 1 January 1909, when the Library came into existence.
-He was the 9th holder of the position.

-Green previously worked in university libraries, including the University College of Wales, Aberystwyth (1973-74), University College Cardiff (1975-89) and the University of Sheffield (1989-92).
+Andrew M. Green MCLIP, FLSW was a librarian and is a published author.
+He was born in Lincolnshire and was raised in Hoylandswaine in South Yorkshire, England.
+He initially worked in university libraries including the University College of Wales, Aberystwyth (1973-74), University College Cardiff (1975-89) and the University of Sheffield (1989-92).
 Upon leaving the University of Sheffield, he became the Director of Library and Information Services at the University of Wales, Swansea (1992-98).

-Green was born and raised in England.
-Consequently, he is not a native Welsh speaker.
-However, he is fluent in the language.
-At the 2009 National Eisteddfod, the Gorsedd of Bards honoured him with bestowal of the white bardic robes of a druid.
+From 1998 to 2013, he became the 9th Librarian of the National Library of Wales in Aberystwyth.
+Green is fluent in the Welsh language.
+At the 2009 National Eisteddfod, the Gorsedd of Bards bestowed upon him the white bardic robes of a druid.
 His bardic name is Gwallter bach ("Little Walter").

 Public statements

 In 2005, Green criticised the Welsh Tourist Board for the way it advertised Wales, using old-fashioned and stereotypical concepts of the country.
 He suggested that Wales could benefit from attracting genealogy tourists to use the materials available at the National Library, in the same way as Ireland successfully attracts expatriates from the United States to visit the country and research their origins.